abhiverse01/the-coders-handbook/Becoming an Expert Coder/E. Working with APIs and Databases.md

 **GraphQL** is a query language for APIs that provides a more flexible and efficient way to interact with data compared to REST.

 - **Key Concepts of GraphQL:**
-  - **Single Endpoint:** Unlike REST, where each resource has its own URL, GraphQL uses a single endpoint for all queries and mutations.
+  - **Single Endpoint:** Unlike REST, where each resource has its URL, GraphQL uses a single endpoint for all queries and mutations.
   - **Queries:** Clients specify the structure of the response they need.
 This prevents over-fetching or under-fetching data.
     - Example of a GraphQL query to fetch a user's name and email:
       ```graphql